 Perhaps that last was an optimistic application of the slippery slope fallacy, but he thought that he could handle the first part.
 Nature followed patterns, and humans disrupted those patterns.
 It wasn’t so obvious in an open space, but in a closed system like a cave network, the effects of prolonged human residence in one part would, in theory, be detectable in another part.
 Or at least, that was his supposition, and it seemed better than sitting in a tree waiting for someone to find him, or wandering around the forest in the hopes that he found guardsmen and Merolate, and not more brigands.
 Shimmying down from the tree, Doil set out in search of a cave entrance.

-They were discouraged from talking in the certain terms of prods with weapons in uncomfortable places, so he hadn’t been able to know what she might have been thinking, beyond what he could glean from her expressions.
+They were discouraged from talking in the certain terms of prods with weapons in uncomfortable places, so he couldn’t know what she might have been thinking, beyond what he could glean from her expressions.
 For the most part, she looked remarkably composed, although she seemed diminished; he could tell that she was worried, her usual perky enthusiasm quite absent, and her apparent confidence gone.
-Kiluron knew he needed to get them both out of her, somehow.
+Kiluron knew he needed to get them both out, somehow.
 So far, the outlaws had given no indication of what they intended to do with their new prisoners, although Kiluron had declared his position in no uncertain terms and threatened all kinds of punishments upon them, as was necessary for his role.
 It had produced little effect.
 For all their earlier violence, there was a listless, directionless quality to these men.

 If he was going to attempt to escape, this was the time to do it, with most of the men asleep and only this one guard to overpower, assuming he could do it quietly.
 Glancing towards Fetrina, Kiluron poked her with his bound feet, and her eyes snapped immediately open: not sleeping, then.
 He tried his best to communicate his intentions to her with contorted facial expressions, but she just looked at him, her brow furrowed in confusion, so he would just have to hope that she would act when the time came.
 The night was not going to get any deeper, and he didn’t want to stay here through another day.
 There were doubtless guardsmen out searching for him, if only they could escape and be found.